By Amanda Clark and Raphael Beretta, with photography by Caylena Cahill and J.J. Cady

 Some of the more recent songs added to the playlist include “Dance Monkey” by Tones and I, “Lost in the Woods” by Jonathan Groff, and “The Scientist” by Coldplay.

 Songs don’t have to be explicitly about Christmas to make the list.
 They try to include what’s popular and interesting to work with, but also tell a story with the music.
 “We pick songs based on what the songs mean to us — positive messages with themes of peace, kindness, and family,” Tim says.
 Coldplay is a standout favorite — 33 songs have been used over the years — but sweet songs from classic artists like George Harrison, The Temptations, Whitney Houston, Frank Sinatra, and Louis Armstrong make regular appearances.
 Visitors can even check the schedule ahead of time to hear their favorite songs.
 What a wonderful world, indeed.
+New tunes for 2021 include “Eye of the Tiger,” “Blinding Lights,” and “Sunflower.”

-This year, in addition to being the display’s 25th anniversary, was an especially important time for the Gay family.
+Last year, in addition to being the display’s 25th anniversary, was an especially important time for the Gay family.
 “The response to the display this year has been the highest ever.
 Many people are so delighted to have the display to enjoy in such a difficult year,” Tim says.
 To really send a positive message to the community, he and his family added a 30-foot-long, three-foot-high “Merry Christmas” sign that shines with 8,000 lights in any color you can imagine.

 What’s more, representatives from the Union Vale Fire Department are onsite with masks as they collect donations.
 Hundreds of thousands of dollars have been collected for Hudson Valley charities at the Gay residence over the years, including the Children’s Home of Poughkeepsie and the Dutchess County Alzheimer’s Association.